 Arapahoe/Douglas Works! provides specialized services to individuals with disabilities through the Ticket to Work program, offering enhanced career guidance and job search resources for Social Security disability beneficiaries age 18 through 64 who want to work and seek to gain financial independence.
 Additionally, our community partner Division of Vocational Rehabilitation is co-located at our main one-stop location allowing for seamless service delivery for customer referrals, staff cross-training, and process improvements.
-Arapahoe/Douglas Works! provides ongoing training for staff to enhance all services provided to individuals with disabilities, utilizing local partners for development and education support, such as Continuum of Colorado, Division of Vocational Rehabilitation, and Service Animals, and Introduction to Intellectual and Developmental Disabilities.
+Arapahoe/Douglas Works! acquired a Disability Program Navigator (DPN).
+The DPN acts as a liaison between workforce services and the Division of Vocational Rehabilitation.
+The DPN refers DVR clients to workforce programs, including the Workforce Opportunity and Innovation Act (WIOA) program and provides one-stop center customer referrals to DVR.
+The DPN also assists in providing education to businesses on the benefits to hiring individuals with disabilities.
+Lastly, the DPN provides training and technical assistance to staff on working with individuals with disabilities.
+Arapahoe/Douglas Works! provides ongoing training for staff to enhance all services provided to individuals with disabilities, utilizing local partners for development and education support, such as Continuum of Colorado, Division of Vocational Rehabilitation, and Rocky Mountain ADA.
+Staff training topics include Disability Etiquette and Awareness, the ADA and Service Animals, and Introduction to Intellectual and Developmental Disabilities.
 Arapahoe/Douglas Works! staff also collaborate with partners for case conferencing and resources to enhance services provided to individuals with disabilities.